 BonusSeeker gives you all the details of these offers for each sportsbook and brings you the best they have to offer so you know exactly what you’re getting into when you sign up.
 Check out the details of each offer to see which one you would prefer as you look for a new betting site.

 A first-deposit offer centers around a matching bonus tied to your initial deposit on the sports betting site.
 This is usually a 100% match on your deposit, up to a certain amount.
 You could get a 100% match on your first deposit, up to $500, and that $500 bonus or bonus betting credit you receive would be subject to that site’s wagering requirement.

 A no deposit offer means you will receive bonus money right away upon signing up, without having to deposit your cash into your sportsbook account.
 This bonus is subject to the site’s wagering requirement before you can withdraw it as cash.

-A risk-free bet differs from the other two in that it acts as insurance on your initial bet in case it loses.
-For example, you can receive up to a $500 risk-free bet upon signing up, which means if your first bet loses, you will receive a match of up to $500 in site credit or free bets in return.
+A risk-bonus bet differs from the other two in that it acts as insurance on your initial bet in case it loses.
+For example, you can receive up to a $500 risk-bonus bet upon signing up, which means if your first bet loses, you will receive a match of up to $500 in site credit or bonus bets in return.
 You would need to wager this according to the wagering requirements before being able to withdraw it as cash.